Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 Palliative care versus hospice.
 For many seriously ill, hospitalized older adults, early implementation of palliative care is critical.
 These patients often require medically and ethically complex treatment decisions.
 This month’s original research article, “Staff Nurses’ Perceptions Regarding Palliative Care for Hospitalized Older Adults,” found that staff nurses often confuse palliative and hospice care, a fact that suggests a need for increased understanding and knowledge in this area.
 This CE feature offers 2.5 CE credits to those who take the test that follows the article.

 Mild traumatic brain injury (TBI) can have profoundly negative effects on quality of life and can negatively affect relationships with family and caretakers.
 This issue’s other CE feature, “Mild Traumatic Brain Injury,” reviews the most commonly reported signs and symptoms of mild TBI, explores the condition’s effects on both patient and family, and provides direction for developing nursing interventions that promote patient and family adjustment.
 Earn 2 CE credits by taking the test that follows the article.
-To further explore the topic, listen to a podcast interview with the author (this and other podcasts are accessible via the Behind the Article page on our Web site or, in our iPad app, by tapping the icon on […]
+To further explore the topic, listen to a podcast interview with the author (this and other podcasts are accessible via the Behind the Article page on our Web site or, in our iPad app, by tapping the icon on the first […]

 Ebola: A Role for Nurses in Sharing the Facts